robingood556/algorithms/README.md

-# lab_alg_2
+# algorithms

-ITMO task 2 - Algorithms for unconstrained nonlinear optimization.
+Algorithms for unconstrained nonlinear optimization.
 Direct methods Goal

 The use of direct methods (one-dimensional methods of exhaustive search, dichotomy, golden section search; multidimensional methods of exhaustive search,